onecompiler/tutorials/groovy/regular-expressions/reg-ex.md

 Regular expressions are used to find a sub-string from a given string.
 By placing `~` infront of a string, you can define regular expressions.

-Usually single or double or triple quotations are used to declare strings, There is one more way which is moew helpful is by defining the string using `/.../` .
+Usually single or double or triple quotations are used to declare strings, there is one more way which is more helpful is by defining the string using `/.../` .
 In this way, you don't need to escape a backslash character.

 You can compare a string against a regular expression using `=~` and  you can access the result of the found by using indexing.